Gallbladder Cancer Treatment (PDQ®)

 - Whether the cancer can be completely removed by surgery.

 - The type of gallbladder cancer (how the cancer cell looks under a microscope).

 - Whether the cancer has just been diagnosed or has recurred (come back).

-Treatment may also depend on the age and general health of the patient and whether the cancer is causing symptoms.
+Treatment may also depend on the age and general health of the patient and whether the cancer is causing signs or symptoms.

 Gallbladder cancer can be cured only if it is found before it has spread, when it can be removed by surgery.
 If the cancer has spread, palliative treatment can improve the patient's quality of life by controlling the symptoms and complications of this disease.

 Tests and procedures to stage gallbladder cancer are usually done at the same time as diagnosis.

 There are three ways that cancer spreads in the body.

 - Tissue.
 The cancer spreads from where it began by growing into nearby areas.

 - Lymph system.
 The cancer spreads from where it began by getting into the lymph system.
 The cancer travels through the lymph vessels to other parts of the body.